ukaea/parallel-preprocessor/Readme.md

 ## Installation guide

 ### Download binary package
 Ubuntu deb package and fedora 30+ rpm package, conda packages for windows, it should be available to download on **github Release** for this public github.
-**Be careful of python version it targets is system-wide python3**
+The unstable package build from the latest code on the main branch can be downloaded here <https://github.com/ukaea/parallel-preprocessor/releases/tag/dev>

+**Note: choose the correct operation system, and the package is targeting at system-wide python3**

+The package file has the name pattern: `parallel-preprocessor-<this_software_version>-dev_<OS name>-<OS version>.<package_suffix>`
+If your OS is not supported, you need to compile it by yourself,  there is documentation for installation dependency and build for all major platforms.

  [Download parallel-preprocessor for ubuntu version 18.04](https://github.com/ukaea/parallel-preprocessor/releases/download/dev/parallel-preprocessor-0.3_ubuntu-18.04.deb)
  [Download parallel-preprocessor for ubuntu version 20.04](https://github.com/ukaea/parallel-preprocessor/releases/download/dev/parallel-preprocessor-0.3-dev_ubuntu-20.04.deb)